Sum of Measures 1—5 (Total Package)

 |01B - Support policies for short-term lending info_outline||

-No amount/estimate: April, The Maldives Monetary Authority (MMA) announced measures including (i) reducing the Minimum Reserve Requirement (MRR) up to 5% as and when required; and (ii) making available a short-term credit facility to financial institutions as and when required.
-April 23, MRR was reduced to 7.5%.
+No amount/estimate: April 2020, The Maldives Monetary Authority (MMA) announced measures including (i) reducing the Minimum Reserve Requirement (MRR) up to 5% as and when required.
+23 April 2020, MVR required reserve was reduced to 7.5%.
+16 July 2020, Foreign currency required reserve was reduced to 5%; and (ii) making available a short-term credit facility to financial institutions as and when required.

 |01C - Forex operations info_outline||

 April 2020, The MMA will increase foreign exchange intervention and use other available facilities to maintain the exchange rate peg.